A Tutorial on 5G Positioning: Fundamentals of Wireless Positioning

-In this section, we provide a comprehensive explanation of the fundamentals for network positioning, allowing non-practitioners to familiarize themselves with the technical concepts.
-In particular, we define the models for the location-related measurements extracted from the radio signals (Section~\ref{sec:Fundamentals of wireless localization}), and we discuss techniques allowing the estimation of the \ac{UE} position from such measurements, with focus on snapshot algorithms (Section~\ref{sec:Positioning algorithms}) and tracking filters (~\ref{sec:EKF_tracking}).
+In this section, we provide the fundamentals of network positioning, starting from the model of the wireless channel (Section~\ref{sec:Channel_Model}) and the location-related measurements that can be extracted from it for localization purposes (Section~\ref{sec:Fundamentals of wireless localization}).
+Then, we discuss techniques allowing the estimation of the \ac{UE} position from such measurements, with a focus on snapshot algorithms (Section~\ref{sec:Positioning algorithms}) and tracking filters (Section~\ref{sec:EKF_tracking}).